FracturedCode/archivebox-reddit/README.md

 "${EDITOR:-nano}" .env
 ```

 You must [acquire an api key](https://github.com/csu/export-saved-reddit#usage) from reddit, and enter your credentials in the `.env` file.
 Be sure to set good permissions on this file; it contains your reddit info!
-If you need, you can edit how this file is mounted in `run.sh` Additionally, you will have to disable two factor.
+If you need, you can edit how this file is mounted in `run.sh`.
+Additionally, you will have to disable two factor.
 I am working on changing this.

 Build and run the docker image.
 It may take a while to download.
 (This project is tiny, but ArchiveBox is a 1.7GB image.):
 ``` Bash